Why does a wedding cost so much?

-In 2015, the average cost of a wedding in San Diego was around $36,000 (based on The Wedding Report, Inc.).
+In 2015, the average cost of a wedding in California was around $32,500 (based on The Wedding Report, Inc.).
 That’s as much as a down payment on a starter home!

 Average cost of a florist (centerpieces, bridal bouquet, wedding party & family flowers, boutonniere, light ceremony decor) about $2000.